frequently asked questions

 Do you offer open studio time?

 At this time, no open studio is provided.
-I hope to get open studio time rolling once a few more rounds of classes have gone through.
-In the meantime, please register for a class, book a private lesson, or attend a workshop to access the studio.
+Please register for a class, book a private lesson, or attend a workshop to access the studio.

 Can I fire my own work in your kiln?

 I am open to it on a case-by-case basis, please contact me if you are interested.
 Due to my kiln being brand-spankin-new, I am very careful with what I decide to put into my kiln, so be prepared for lots of questions about the clay and glazes you are using.
-I bisque fire to cone 04 and glaze fire to cone 6, and typically charge $0.08 per cubic inch, which roughly comes out to $3 for an averaged sized mug.
+I bisque fire to cone 04 and glaze fire to cone 6, and typically charge $0.06 per cubic inch.

 Store FAQs